A designated center of excellence for dementia research

 Our faculty and principal investigators

-Sudha Seshadri, MD, DM
+Sudha Seshadri, MD

 Founding director, Glenn Biggs Institute for Alzheimer’s & Neurodegenerative Diseases

 Robert R. Barker Distinguished University Professor of Neurology, Psychiatry and Cellular and Integrative Physiology

 Since 2005, she has served as professor of neurology and attending neurologist at Boston University School of Medicine.
 She also completed her residency and served as chief resident in neurology there.
 She earned her medical degree from the All India Institute of Medical Sciences in New Delhi, India.